mbrukman/cloud-launcher/howto/secure-connection.md

 * [HTTPS and SSL](#https-and-ssl)
 * [VPN](#vpn)

-HTTPS/SSL and VPN are both advanced topics; users are encouraged to first explore port forwarding or SOCKS proxy approaches first as they are easier and require little to no setup or configuration.
+HTTPS/SSL and VPN are both advanced topics; users are encouraged to explore port forwarding or SOCKS proxy approaches first as they are easier and require little to no setup or configuration.